 - There are no foreign exchange controls in Belgium.

-- Belgium's foreign exchange market has an average daily turnover of US$23bn (Bank for International Settlements triennial global survey 2016).
+- Belgium's foreign exchange market has an average daily turnover of US$36 billion (Bank for International Settlements Triennial Central Bank Survey 2019).

 - Belgium is growing in popularity as a location for shared service centres, with the government naming the development of this sector as a key priority.

 - Cash concentration and notional pooling are available in Belgium on a domestic and cross-border basis, but each group within a company must be treated as a separate legal identity, which can have tax implications.

 - Belgium is a member of the pan-European TARGET2 real-time gross settlement system.

 - Belgium has one of the most extensive tax treaty networks in the world.